scottish-government-design-system/designsystem.gov.scot/styles/icons/index.md

 Our approach is to keep things simple: as a rule of thumb all icons are considered decorative and have `aria-hidden="true"` so screen readers will ignore them.
 If it is important that a screen reader notify the user about an icon, place a hidden element before it with a text label, as we do in this example:

-{% include example-frame.html name="accessible" html-expanded=true %}
+{% include example-frame.html title="Accessiblie icon example" name="accessible" html-expanded=true %}

 ## Social media